destrex271/Common-Linux-Issues-And-Fixes/README.md

 All the issues are listed in the form of respective branches in the repository.
 You can browse through them and use these solutions.
-Also if you find any problem with the solutions given you can raise an issue to initiate a discussion.
+**Also if you face any issues or find any problems with the solutions given you can raise an issue to initiate a discussion.**

 And if you find any new solution for these issues or any other issues that you might have faced you are free to contribute. `Just remember to add the solution in the appropriate branch.`